ilfrich/meteor-api-demo/README.md

 }
 ```

+Additionally the `id` of any returned object can be used to request: http://localhost:9080/hub/api/provider/`id`, which
+will just return a single entry (same structure as above).

 But of course this example can be adapted to any web service and any data structure.

 ## Custom Packages Used